manuca/orden/README.md

 ## Usage

-You need to instantiate an `Orden` object in the context of the current request, for this you need to pass a Rack::Request or similiar (Roda request object).
+You need to instantiate an `Orden` object in the context of the current request, for this you need to pass a Rack::Request or similiar (Roda typical '`r`' object, `request` object inside a Rails controller, etc).

 ```ruby
 Orden.new([request_object], [default sort attr], [default order (asc/desc)])